COVID and School Safety: Options for Children with Disabilities or Complex Medical Conditions

 Students with disabilities have the right to FAPE.
 This includes children with complex medical or other health needs that put them at risk of severe health complications if exposed to COVID.
 An Individual Education Plan (IEP) or 504 Plan are the best tools to help assert these rights.

 Individual Education Plan: A student who needs special education services due to a disability is eligible for an IEP, which can include accommodations for health and safety in addition to specialized instruction and related services.
+The U.S. Office of Special Education and Rehabilitation Services (OSERS) released a Q&A guidance document (9/30/2021) which affirms that COVID-19 prevention and risk-reduction strategies can be included in IEPs and that district policies that would prevent or limit the ability of IEP teams to make these decisions would not conform to the requirements of IDEA.
 As an equal member of a child’s IEP team, a parent or guardian may request, in writing, an IEP team meeting to update any necessary accommodations or modifications for health and safety.

 504 Plan: A student who has a condition or impairment that limits a life activity in a significant way is eligible for a plan at school under Section 504 of the Rehabilitation Act.
 A 504 Plan is an agreement with the school district that outlines the accommodations needed for students to access their education.
 A 504 Plan does not change what a student learns but instead makes needed adjustments to allow that learning to take place, including accommodations for health and safety.
 If your child has a 504 Plan, you can request to revisit the plan to include changes for COVID safety.
 You can request an evaluation of a 504 Plan by writing to your school’s principal.